 06 of 10

 One thing you don’t want to happen is for someone to have an accident and get hurt.
-But it can occur when you least expect it.
+But you know it can occur when you least expect it.
 Have a first aid kit nearby, in case you need it and hope that you don’t.
 This kit should include items for cuts, scrapes, burns, and bug bites.

 07 of 10

 An outdoor party can be a double-edged sword.
 You want your guests to have a good time, and this often involves music, loud conversation, and people milling about the property.
 However, it can get chaotic, and things can get out of hand very quickly.
+Since you'll have the same people living around you long after the party ends, you don't want to be perceived as a terrible neighbor.

 Remember that your neighbors deserve respect.
 One of the things that can prevent problems is to invite your neighbors to your event.
 However, if you’re unable to do that, at least inform them that you’re having some people over and ask them to let you know if they’re being bothered.